• Home

 Coral Cell Lineages

-Read our preprint on mutation inheritance in coral soma and sperm, and what it suggests about coral stem cells.
+Read our paper on mutation inheritance in coral soma and sperm, and what it suggests about coral stem cells and evolution.

 An illustration of my Fitch Symposium talk, drawn by Dr. Alex Cagan